AlexandreRouma/SDRPlusPlus/readme.md

 mv root/modules ./
 ```

-## Run SDRPP with `build/sdrpp`.
 Modify root_dev/modules_list.json
-If the content is different than the following, change it.
+Change it accordingly to use .so dynamic lib extension.
 ```
 {
-    "Radio": "./radio/radio.dylib",
+    "Radio": "./radio/radio.so",
-    "Recorder": "./recorder/recorder.dylib",
+    "Recorder": "./recorder/recorder.so",
-    "Soapy": "./soapy/soapy.dylib",
+    "Soapy": "./soapy/soapy.so",
-    "RTLTCPSource": "./rtl_tcp_source/rtl_tcp_source.dylib"
+    "RTLTCPSource": "./rtl_tcp_source/rtl_tcp_source.so"
 }
 ```

+Run SDRPP with `build/sdrpp`.

 # Contributing